paper » The Influence of Supervisors on Employee Performance

 1 min read

-In order to answer this question, we studied two different companies that provided data on 1,400 supervisors and 3,000 employees across the US and Philippines.
-Applying a variety of econometric techniques, we found that managers do indeed have a very large impact on the performance of their employees.
-In fact, the magnitude of the effects suggests that they account for approximately 37% of all the explainable variance in employee separation behavior.
+To answer this question, we analyzed data from two companies comprising approximately 1,400 supervisors and 3,000 employees across the United States and the Philippines.
+Using a range of econometric techniques, we found that supervisors exert a substantial influence on employee outcomes.
+In fact, managerial effects accounted for roughly 37% of the explainable variance in employee separation behavior.

-When we looked at the attributes of managers that predict retention, we found some similarities and some differences across the two countries.
-Across both the US and the Philippines, supervisors that were referred to their job by another employee perform better than those who weren’t.
-However, we found differences in terms of the impact of supervisor education: more supervisor schooling predicted significantly shorter transaction handling times in North America, but the same measure predicted longer transaction handling times in the Philippines.
+When examining which supervisor characteristics predicted retention and performance, we observed both commonalities and cross-cultural differences.
+In both the U.S. and the Philippines, supervisors who were referred into their roles by another employee led teams with better outcomes than those who were not referred.
+However, the role of supervisor education differed by geography: higher levels of supervisor schooling were associated with significantly shorter transaction handling times in North America, but longer handling times in the Philippines.

 Share: